anonymous-061/anonymous-01/README.md

-"log**" file is the results of our method R-M.
+"logs**" file is the results of our method R-M.